Best Toy Dog Foods: Top Picks

 4. Starmark Treat Dispensing Bob-a-Lot Dog Toy

-Compared to basic treat balls, this toy prioritizes meal capacity and adjustability.
-The tradeoff is that it may be too large or challenging for very small dogs or puppies.
+Compared to simple treat balls, this toy prioritizes meal-size capacity and adjustable feeding.
+The tradeoff is a bulkier design that may not suit very small dogs or tight spaces.

 5. Outward Hound Nina Ottosson Treat Tumble Ball